 - The smallest drink sold in a high street cafe is usually 240ml, with a ‘regular’ coming in at 360ml.

 - If you put a Nespresso machine in your office, your staff will probably use at least 2 pods each time.

-- This compares very badly to a 360ml mug of Keurig 266ml of Flavia coffee, where in each case you have only paid for one pod or sachet.
+- This compares very badly to a 360ml mug of Keurig at 32p or 266ml of Flavia coffee at 33p.

-- To get close to the Keurig serving, and fill up their favourite mug, staff may even use 3 Nespresso pods - so the cost can really add up!
+- To get close to the Keurig serving, and fill up their favourite mug, staff may even use 3 Nespresso pods at a cost to you of 87p!

 If you take into account the prices that Nespresso charge for ancilliaries such as paper cups, milk, sugar and stirrers, the price differential is likely to be even greater.

-If you prefer to pay a more competitive price for your office hot drinks, and offer your staff and guests a wider choice of coffees, teas and hot chocolate, please do get in touch to discuss the best alternatives to Nespresso and traditional coffee vending machines.
-Remember, we offer a *price match promise on Keurig and Flavia coffee machines, so you can be sure of the best coffee pod machine deal from Office Barista.
+Verdict: Nespresso is likely to cost you roughly twice the price of Keurig coffee machines or Flavia.
+If you prefer to pay a more competitive price for your office hot drinks, and offer your staff and guests a wider choice of coffees, teas and hot chocolate, please do get in touch to discuss the best alternatives to Nespresso and Lavazza Coffee bean to cup coffee machines or ask about our easy coffee machine hire and leasing options!

 All the best,